Reanalysis of c-type RR Lyrae Variable BE Dor, Period Modulations and Possible Mechanism: Summary

 \section{Summary}

-Using the photometric data of several sky surveys, we carried out $O-C$ analysis and Fourier analysis for RRc star BE Dor.
+Using the photometric data of several sky surveys, we carried out $O-C$ and Fourier analyses for RRc star BE Dor.
 Through analyses, we have the following discoveries and viewpoints:

-1. The change in the $O-C$ diagram of BE Dor is no longer the periodic change pointed out by \citet{2004MNRAS.354..821D}, but quasi-periodic change (period is about 8.1 years) and sudden jump (occurring during the observation period of OGLE project).
-Therefore, the light-travel time effect caused by the motion of companion object can no longer explain the change in $O-C$ diagram.
+1. The change in the $O-C$ diagram of BE Dor is no longer the periodic change pointed out by \citet{2004MNRAS.354..821D}, but quasi-periodic change (the period is about 8.1 years) and sudden jump (occurring during the observation period of OGLE project).
+Therefore, the light-travel time effect caused by the motion of the companion object can no longer explain the change in the $O-C$ diagram.

-2. The light curves provided by MACHO, OGLE and TESS are Fourier decomposed to obtain the pulsation period, mean magnitude and Fourier coefficients of BE Dor.
-The change of the pulsation period with time supports the results of $O-C$ diagram.
-Other parameters also fluctuate with time, but weaker than the period modulation.
-It indicates that BE Dor is an RRc star with significant period modulation.
+2. The light curves provided by MACHO, OGLE, and TESS are Fourier decomposed to obtain the pulsation period, mean magnitude, and Fourier coefficients of BE Dor.
+The change of the pulsation period with time supports the results of the $O-C$ diagram.
+Other parameters also fluctuate with time but are weaker than the period modulation.
+It indicates that BE Dor is a monoperiodic RRc star with significant period modulation.

 3. Such modulations are not rare in RRc stars.
-Through the comparison of four RRc stars in $Kepler$ field, we found that one of RRc stars, KIC 9453114, showed strong $O-C$ variations similar to BE Dor, and its physical parameters ($T_{\rm err}$, $\log g$, and $v_{\rm mac}$) are different from other three stars.
+Through the comparison of four RRc stars in the $Kepler$ field, we found that one of RRc stars, KIC 9453114, showed strong $O-C$ variations similar to BE Dor, and its physical parameters ($T_{\rm err}$, $\log g$, and $v_{\rm mac}$) are different from other three stars.
 The most notably is its high $v_{\rm mac}$, up to 29.3 km s$^{-1}$.
-Moreover, the variation degree of $O-C$ diagram for the four RRc stars also seems to be related to the $v_{\rm mac}$, i.e., the $O-C$ diagrams basically do not change for two stars with relative low $v_{\rm mac}$; but changes rapid and dramatic for KIC 9453114.
+Moreover, the variation degree of the $O-C$ diagram for the four RRc stars also seems to be related to the $v_{\rm mac}$, i.e., the $O-C$ diagrams do not change for two stars with relative low $v_{\rm mac}$; but changes rapid and dramatic for KIC 9453114.

-4. The period modulations in BE Dor, KIC 9453114 and other RRc stars showing the similar phenomena (mentioned in Section~\ref{sec:intro}) can be explained by the Stothers model, that is, the interaction between turbulent convection and magnetic field activities in the ionization region leads to the instability of pulsation period \citep{1980PASP...92..475S,2006ApJ...652..643S}.
+4. The period modulations in BE Dor, KIC 9453114 and other RRc stars showing similar phenomena (mentioned in Section~\ref{sec:intro}) can be explained by the Stothers' viewpoint, that is, the interaction between turbulent convection and magnetic field activities in the ionization region leads to the instability of pulsation period \citep{1980PASP...92..475S,2006ApJ...652..643S}.
 Stothers' viewpoint may not explain the general Blazhko effect, but it may explain the modulation phenomenon of some RRLs.